rtous/drcav/mongodb/README.md

 ### 3.5.
 Geospatial data

+The way we have specified geographic coordinates in the documents inserted above does not allow us to take advantage of MongoDB's geospatial query capabilities.
+Let's remove all the documents:

+	> db.photos.remove({})

-The following creates a new photo with geolcation:
+Now, let's insert a new photo with geolcation the following way:

 	> db.photos.insert( {
 	  	  "title" : "Photo1",